 - coconut oil for cooking

 - First prepare your flax egg.
-Mix 1 tbsp ground flax seeds with 2 tbsp cold water.
-Set aside to thicken.
+Mix 1 tablespoon ground flax seeds with 2 tablespoons cold water.
+Set aside to thicken slightly.

 - Next prepare the pears.
-Peel and chop then mash with a fork*.
+Peel and chop then mash well with a fork*.

-- Put 130g wholemeal or spelt flour, 30g coconut flour, 1 tsp baking powder, ½ tsp bicarbonate of soda, 1 tbsp cacao powder and 2 tbsp coconut sugar and whisk well to combine.
+- Put 130g wholemeal or spelt flour, 30g coconut flour, 1 teaspoon baking powder, ½ teaspoon bicarbonate of soda, 1 tablespoon cacao powder and 2 tablespoons coconut sugar and whisk well to combine.

 - Pour 270ml dairy free milk into a separate bowl or jug.
-Add 1 tsp apple cider vinegar, then pour in your flax egg and mix well with a fork.
+Add 1 teaspoon apple cider vinegar, then pour in your flax egg and mix well with a fork.

 - Finally add the mashed pear and stir in.